awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 ### Example web identity AWS STS API event in CloudTrail log file<a name="stscloudtrailexample_web-identity"></a>

 The following example shows a CloudTrail log entry for a request made for the AWS STS `AssumeRoleWithWebIdentity` action\.
 The request includes the attributes `CostCenter` and `Project` that are passed through the identity provider token as [session tags](id_session-tags.md)\.
-Those tags are set as transitive so that they [persist in role chaining scenarios](id_session-tags.md#id_session-tags_role-chaining)\.
+Those tags are set as transitive so that they [persist in role chaining](id_session-tags.md#id_session-tags_role-chaining)\.
+The request includes the `sourceIdentity` attribute from the identity provider token\.
+If someone uses the resulting role session credentials to assume another role, this source identity persists\.

 ```
 {